damienmckenna/metatag/README.txt

     - The "Edit meta tags" permission to the roles that are allowed to change meta tags on each individual page (node, term, etc).

- 2. The main admininistrative page controls the site-wide defaults, both global settings and defaults per entity (node, term, etc), in addition to those assigned specifically for the front page: admin/config/search/metatags
+ 2. The main administrative page controls the site-wide defaults, both global settings and defaults per entity (node, term, etc), in addition to those assigned specifically for the front page: admin/config/search/metatags